PMArkive/TF2-Zombie-Escape/README.md

 # TF2-Zombie-Escape
-A Zombie Escape gamemode plugin for TF2.
-Shared for portfolio.
+An outdated Zombie Escape gamemode plugin for TF2.

 # Known Issues
 Should be reminded that knockback techniques are glitchy.